aosabook/500lines/same-origin-policy/doc/chapter.md

   u1.host = u2.host and u1.protocol = u2.protocol and u1.port = u2.port
 }
 ```
-The SOPitself has two parts, constraining the ability of a script to (1) make DOM AP calls and (2) send HTTP requests.
+The policy itself has two parts, constraining the ability of a script to (1) make DOM AP calls and (2) send HTTP requests.
 More specifically, the first part of the policy states that a script can only read and write to a DOM inside a frame that comes from the same origin as the script:
 ```
 pred domSOP {
   all d : browser/ReadDOM + browser/WriteDOM | sameOrigin[d.frame.location, d.from.context]
 }
 ```
-The second part of the policy prevents a script from sending an HTTP request (to be more specific, XMLHTTPRequest) to a server unless the script belongs to the same origin as the desintation URL:
+The second part of the policy prevents a script from sending an HTTP request (i.e., XMLHTTPRequest) to a server unless the script belongs to the same origin as the destination URL:
 ```
 pred xmlhttpreqSOP {
   all x : browser/XMLHTTPReq | sameOrigin[x.url, x.from.context]
 }
 ```
 But why exactly are these restrictions necessary?
-What would be consequences if today's browsers hadn't adhered to the policy?
+What would be consequences if today's browsers hadn't enforced to the policy?
+In the next section, we will see how the Alloy Analyer can be used to answer these types of questions.

 ### Analyzing the Model

 We have already discussed how the Alloy Analyzer can be used to generate valid instances of a system.
 Another type of analysis is _checking_ whether a model satisfies a property.

-Since our primary concern in this chapter is security, let us consider one property that is desirable in many web applications: _critical resources should never be accessible to malicious modules_.
-Before stating this property precisely in Alloy, we first designate some subsets of resources and modules to be _critical_ and _malicious_, respectively.
-Furthermore, we extend the  **Module** signature with a set of resources that a module accesses:
+Since our primary concern in this chapter is security, let us consider one property that is desirable in many web applications: _critical resources should only be accessible to trusted modules_.
+Before stating this property precisely in Alloy, we first designate some subsets of resources and modules to be _critical_ and _trusted_, respectively:
 ```
-sig CriticalResource in Resource {}     // some subset of resources are critical abstract sig Module {
+sig CriticalResource in message/Resource {}
-    accesses : set Resource
-}
-sig MaliciousModule in Module {}
+sig Trusted in message/EndPoint {}
 ```
 Then, we state our security property as an _assertion_ and _check_ whether it holds true over every instance of the model:
 ```
 assert noResourceLeak {
-    no r : CriticalResource, b : MaliciousModule | r in b.accesses
+  all r : CriticalResource, e : EndPoint | r in message/accesses[e] implies e in Trusted }
-}
 check noResourceLeak for 5
 ```
-When executed, the _check_ command instructs the analyzer to look for a _counterexample_ -- a system trace that represents a violation of the property.
-In our case, a counterexample, if it exists would consist of a scenario in which a malicious script or server accesses a piece of critical resource.
+When executed, the _check_ command instructs the analyzer to explore all possible traces of the system (with at most 5 endpoints, resources, etc.) and look for a _counterexample_ that represents a violation of the property.
+The analysis is _exhaustive_, and so if there exists a counterexample within the bound, the analyzer is guaranteed to find it.

+In our case, a counterexample, if it exists would consist of a scenario in which a non-trusted script or server accesses a piece of critical resource:

-The analysis is _exhaustive_, in that it will consider every possible configuration and behavior of the system (up to the specified bound), and so if there is a counterexample to the property, then the analyzer is guaranteed to find it.
+[figure]

 ### Modeling the SOP